Plain English Summary

-Armenia, Australia, Austria, Azerbaijan, Bahrain, Belarus, Brunei, Canada, China, Denmark, Ecuador, Egypt, France, Georgia, Germany, Greece, Hungary, Ireland, Jordan, Kazakhstan, Korea, South, Kuwait, Lebanon, Lithuania, Malaysia, Morocco, Oman, Poland, Portugal, Qatar, Romania, Russian Federation, Slovakia, Spain, Thailand, Turkey, Ukraine
+Armenia, Australia, Austria, Azerbaijan, Bahrain, Belarus, Brunei, Canada, China, Denmark, Egypt, Georgia, Germany, Greece, Hungary, Ireland, Jordan, Kazakhstan, Korea, South, Kuwait, Lebanon, Lithuania, Malaysia, Morocco, Oman, Poland, Portugal, Qatar, Romania, Russian Federation, Slovakia, Spain, Thailand, Turkey, Ukraine, United Arab Emirates

 Trial participating centre

 35 rue de Verdun